material-components/material-components-android/docs/components/Chip.md

 Suggestion chips help narrow a user’s intent by presenting dynamically generated suggestions, such as offering possible responses or providing search filters.

-#### Suggestion chip example
+The following example shows suggestion chips in default and elevated styles.

-The following example shows suggestion chips.
+!["3 suggestion chips, where suggestion 1 is unselected with a solid border and white background, suggestion 2 is selected with no border and a light purple background, and suggestion 3 is an unselected elevated suggestion with no border and a light grey background."](assets/chips/chips-suggestion.png)

-!["3 suggestion chips, where suggestion 1 is unselected with a solid border and white background, suggestion 2 is selected with no border and a light purple background, and suggestion 3 is an unselected elevated suggestion with no border and a light grey background."](assets/chips/chips_suggestion.png)
+#### Default

 In the layout: